AAI to invest Rs 25,000 crore on infra upgradation: Chairman Arvind Singh

-New Delhi [India], Jan 16 (ANI): The newly appointed chairman of Airports Authority of India (AAI) Arvind Singh on Thursday revealed to have a major infrastructure upgradation plan for next five years involving a whopping investment of Rs 25,000 crore.
+New Delhi [India], Jan 17 (ANI): The newly appointed chairman of the Airports Authority of India (AAI) Arvind Singh on Thursday revealed to have a major infrastructure upgradation plan for next five years involving a whopping investment of Rs 25,000 crore.

 "We need a huge amount of investment -- several billions of dollars - to ensure holistic infrastructure upgradation in the aviation sector across the country.
 We will invest about Rs 25,000 crore to augment facilities and infrastructure at the airports during the next five years," said Singh during an exclusive interview to ANI here.